dsambrano/dotfiles/linux/fedora/development.md

 -[] Set up some keyboard shortcuts: e.g., Super+B is brave, Super+T terminal
 -[] Install WM (awesome)
--[] Use custom Grub (Much later; create custom grub either purple or vegeta theme)
+-[] Use custom Grub (Much later; create custom grub either purple or vegeta theme) -[] The final product should be something that is an install script that should eb identical that calls in functions/scripts to run the necessarythings.
+E.g install packages/games/fonts etc. Then a separate config script that does all the config stuff.
+The main script can grab the distro name and all DE and then implement the stuff it needs. can use source to run each file with a `BASE_PATH` variable to based on OS and De.([source](https://stackoverflow.com/a/10823213))